Updated April 30, 2020

 1. What tips should I give my patients to prevent the spread of novel coronavirus (SARS-CoV-2)?

-During a COVID-19 pandemic, patients should be careful to practice good hygiene:
+During a COVID-19 pandemic, patients should be careful to:

 Those who suspect they may have been exposed to the virus should take care to minimize their contact with others if they experience a fever and symptoms of respiratory illness.